Friday, March 12, 2010

 A: The 5.1 Dolby digital surround sound production is fantastic, bringing out every little nuance of the composition.
 I could listen to it on an endless loop and never get tired of it.

-V: Love the smile when she almost falls off the sofa during the first verse.
-The ad libs are authentic but seem only to be there to prop up a very exposed performance and some equally exposed staging.
+V: I love the smile when she almost falls off the sofa during the first verse.
+The ad libs are authentic, but seem only to be there to prop up a very exposed performance and some equally exposed staging.
 The stage itself looks glorious.

 05 San Marino

-A: Every time I listen to this I find myself urging it on to greater things, but it never delivers.
+A: Every time I listen to this, I find myself urging it on to greater things.
+They never come.
 It has all the elements to be the kind of powerhouse pop Muse have made a name for themselves with, but instead it chooses – for no obvious reason – to rein itself in.
-Having said that, it’s another strong and unlikely debut entry.
+Having said that, it’s another striking debut.

 06 Belgium

-B: Seems about right that something this twee should be a family affair.
+B: It seems about right that something this twee should be a family affair.
 The imaginary language is irritating.

-A: Scratch that: the whole thing’s irritating.
-The underlying problem is that I don’t think it has a clear idea of what it wants to be.
+the whole thing’s irritating.
+The underlying problem is that it doesnt seem to have a clear idea of what it wants to be.

-V: They do their best to make something of it, I’ll give them that, although why it’s all so breathless by the two minute mark I don’t understand.
-Looks way better than it ought to.
-Sequin or whatever her name is needs to take fewer happy pills when she gets up in the morning.
+V: This looks way better than it deserves to.
+They do their best to make something of it, I’ll give them that, although I don’t understand why everyone’s so breathless by the two minute mark.
+Soetkin needs to take fewer happy pills when she gets up in the morning.

 07 Azerbaijan

-B: Behind all the heaven and hell trappings this is so gay.
+B: Behind all the heaven and hell trappings, this is very gay.

 A: Talk about unlikely debuts.
-As a piece of music this isn’t any more competent than the Montenegrin entry, but it diverts your attention from its shortcomings more successfully.
-The thing that does set it apart from Zauvijek Volim Te however is its ambition.
+This isn’t any more competent than the Montenegrin entry, but it diverts your attention from its shortcomings more successfully.
+The thing that does set it apart from Zauvijek volim te, however, is its ambition.
 Overreaching though it may have been.

-V: “Makes me want to scream”, to quote Messrs Jackson.
-I think it’s the tightness of Elnur’s pants that’s making him go all falsetto.
-I quite like his hairstyle.
-The direction is terrible.
+direction to match.
+I quite like Elnurs hairstyle.
+I think it’s the tightness of his pants that’s making him go all falsetto.

 08 Slovenia

 B: If you watched the promo video for this knowing only that the first part of the first line meant “On the floor by myself” you’d have to wonder what was about to unfold.
-The lyrics are quite ballsy actually, as reflected in the title, which is a very useful one: To Hell With It covers a multitude of sins, especially if you realise your routine’s not working but you’re contractually obliged to go ahead with it.
+The lyrics are quite ballsy, as reflected in the title, which is a very useful one: To Hell with It covers a multitude of sins, especially if you realise your routine’s not working but you’re contractually obliged to go ahead with it.

 A: Slovenia by numbers, albeit at the classier end of the scale.
-Plenty of decent hooks in the arrangement (both vocal and musical) but it’s still a glass half-empty.
+There are plenty of decent hooks in the arrangement (both vocal and musical), but it’s still a glass half-empty.

 V: You just know they’ve fucked it up within the first five seconds.
-Another example of singing which is perfectly in tune but completely off key.
+This is another example of singing which is perfectly in tune but completely off key.

 09 Norway

-B: Lyrics that work better performed than on paper.
-I prefer to think that the opening line of the second verse is “Love can go away forever if you bullshit”.
+B: These lyrics work better performed than on paper.
+I always hear the opening line of the second verse as “Love can go away forever if you bullshit”.

 A: It’s still the way the vocals are delivered that makes this for me.
-Well, apart from everything else.
+Well, that and everything else.

-V: It just sounds good, doesn’t it.
+V: It just sounds good, doesn’t it?
 Better than that, it sounds like quality, especially given the run of songs before it.
-The simple and attractive performance works a charm, and the vocals are fantastic from all involved.
+The simple and attractive performance works a charm, and the vocals are fantastic from everyone involved.

 10 Poland

-B: Moments of this seem oddly un-nativespeakery until you realise that Ms Gee’s real name is Tamara Diane Gołębiowska and perhaps English isn’t her first language after all.
+B: Moments of this seem oddly un-nativespeakery until you realise her real name is Tamara Diane Gołębiowska and perhaps English isn’t her first language after all.

-A: I must admit I’ve always liked this more than I felt was perhaps right to.
-It’s very contrived, but then so is any piece of music by its very nature, so you can’t really criticise it for that.
-I suppose it’s just not very interesting.
+A: I must admit I’ve always liked this more than I felt it was perhaps right to.
+It’s very contrived, after all, and not very interesting.
 The piano and strings are enough for me though.

-V: As odd as she looks and occasionally sounds, she does seem to be giving it her all, and even surprised at times that she’s pulling it off.
-I like that.
+V: As odd as she looks and occasionally sounds, Ms Gee does seem to be giving it her all, and she even appears surprised at times that she’s pulling it off.
+Which, you know, props to her for that.

 11 Ireland

 B: A lot of what this has to say should be clever in a very self-deprecating kind of way.
-I can’t shake the feeling though that – despite the opening lines – it’s all one big, very cheap shot at everyone in the contest except Ireland along the lines of “look what you’ve reduced us to”.
-And that, coming from a country with its track record in recent years, is a bit rich.
+I can’t shake the feeling though that – despite the opening lines – it’s all one big, very cheap shot at everyone in the contest except Ireland, along the lines of “look what you’ve reduced us to”.
+And that, coming from a country with its track record in recent years, is beyond

-A: It’s a pity the Irish can only give us something this upbeat when it’s pastiche.
+A: It’s a pity the Irish chose to give us something this upbeat as pastiche.
 That said, I’m no great fan of the composition, which is workmanlike at best.
 That, presumably, being the point.

 V: You can actually hear that whoever’s got his microphone shoved up Dustin’s arse is singing in a box.
 Awful direction again – you’d be forgiven for failing to realise that the turkey on the trolley is anything other than a prop.
-The “did we win?” bit at the end is cute but immediately tarnished by what comes next.
-I would’ve just given the song to Kitty B and let it be fat disco.
+The “did we win?” bit at the end raises a smile, but is immediately tarnished by what comes next.
+(The next thing he said, I mean; not Casanova.)

 12 Andorra

-B: Decent lyrics all told.
-Nothing spectacular, but at least they’re correct.
+B: Nothing spectacular, these lyrics, but at least they’re correct.

-A: More successful at what it’s trying to do than Sweden if you ask me.
+A: This is more successful at what it’s trying to do than Sweden if you ask me.
 Which isn’t saying much, admittedly.
 It lacks the key change it needs to be pure schlager, but credit where it’s due, they don’t go too far wrong.

 V: Gisela makes the word ‘waited’ sound like it rhymes with ‘ferret’.
 The lower key the live version is performed in sounds terrible, but by the end that’s the least of their worries.